The only thing Stormtroopers own are stories.

 “Maybe he was a Resistance plant?” someone suggests, but that's quickly shot down as incorrect.

 FN-2187 was a Stormtrooper, trained and raised, no different from any of them.
 He was taken from a place that many others were and educated through the exact same program.
 He ran the same procedures and took the same tests, was quick to obey and quicker to learn.
-Top of his training group in most if not all skills; he was cadet who was going places, as far as Troopers can go, and his fellow cadets were probably jealous of him.
+Brilliant soldier.
+Top of his training group in most if not all skills; he was a cadet who was going places, as far as Troopers can go, and his fellow cadets were probably jealous of him.
 Just given the way some of them apparently spit his designation and how he never got a nickname of any kind, though most Troopers do.

 He had some behavioral problems, but was marked as officer potential nevertheless by Captain Phasma herself.
 And most Stormtroopers had at least a couple issues that needed to be fixed, that's what conditioning and reconditioning is for, even if some tried to pretend otherwise.